orhanweb/orhanweb.github.io/README.md

 ## 🎯 About This Project

-This is my personal portfolio website where I showcase my skills, projects, and experience as a **React + TypeScript Developer**.
+This is my personal portfolio website where I showcase my skills, projects, and experience as a **Full Stack TypeScript Developer**.
 The site includes smooth animations, responsive design, and a modern tech stack to ensure a fast and delightful user experience.

 **Live Demo:** [Check it out here!](https://orhanweb.github.io/) 🚀